Planning an excellent 2 days in Granada

 If you feel the need to relax after your busy morning in the Alcazaba, you could do worse than head to the Hammam al Ándalus (Arab baths) for a relaxing spa treatment and massage.

-If you’re still raring to explore, then I recommend heading up to Sacromonte, one of the 2 neighbourhoods up on the hill overlooking Granada and the Alhambra.
-There is a gorgeous little museum right at the top of the hill, the Museo Cuevas del Sacromonte.
+If you’re still raring to explore, then I recommend heading up to Sacromonte, one of the two neighbourhoods up on the hill overlooking Granada and the Alhambra.
+There is a gorgeous museum right at the top of the hill, the Museo Cuevas del Sacromonte.
 Here you’ll learn about the history of the area and cave living and be treated to a wonderful view over to the Alhambra and the white houses on the hills around Granada.

 Evening